prototype-berlin/cordova-plugin-codescanner/README.md

    );
 ```

+[custom-reticle-image-screenshot]: custom-reticle-image.png "Using a custom reticle image"

 ## Using a custom reticle image

+![Using a custom reticle image][custom-reticle-image-screenshot]

 If a custom `reticleImageFile` is set, the plugin will use this instead of the qr code pictogram.